kai3n/anomaly-detector/README.md

 # Anomaly Detector project with imdb

-The goal of this project is to analys your sentiment through the review typed on the page.
+The goal of this project is to detect anomaly review such as advertise or unrelated rivew with movies.
-If the background turns into green, that means you have the positive review.
-Red is the opposite.
-This project acheived `91%` accuracy.

 ## Getting Started